broadway/broadway-demo/README.md

 ## Code structure

-- Domain code can be found in `src/BroadwayDemo/Basket`
+- Domain code can be found in `src/Basket`
-- ReadModel code can be found in `src/BroadwayDemo/ReadModel`
+- ReadModel code can be found in `src/ReadModel`
-- Controller / services can be found in `src/BroadwayDemoBundle`
+- Controllers can be found in `src/Controllers`

-Note that there are two files for the services: `services.xml` and `domain.xml`.
+Note that there are two files for the services: `services.yaml` and `domain.yaml`.
-`domain.xml` contains all the domain-specific services (CommandHandler, ReadModels, Repositories), while `services.xml` contains domain-unspecific services (controllers etc).
+`domain.yaml` contains all the domain-specific services (CommandHandler, ReadModels, Repositories), while `services.yaml` contains domain-unspecific services (controllers etc).

-The domain specific tests can be found in `test/BroadwayDemo/Basket` and `test/BroadwayDemo/ReadModel`
+The domain specific tests can be found in `test/Basket` and `test/ReadModel`

-Note that there is a functional test in `test/BroadwayDemoBundle/Functional`
+Note that there is a functional test in `test/Functional`

 For more information, read our blog post about this demo: http://labs.qandidate.com/blog/2014/12/30/a-broadway-demo-application/